bdeland/TowerIQ/docs/database_structure_analysis.md

 ## Key Observations

-1. **High Volume Data**: The metrics table contains over 600K records, indicating detailed data collection during gameplay.
+1. **High Volume Data**: The metrics table contains over 1.2M records, indicating detailed data collection during gameplay.

+2. **Database Health Monitoring**: New `db_metrics` table (V5 schema) provides comprehensive database performance and health monitoring with 2,275+ metrics collected.

+3. **Normalized Lookup Tables**: `event_names` and `metric_names` tables provide data normalization for better storage efficiency and consistency.

-2. **Time-based Data**: Most tables use INTEGER timestamps, suggesting Unix timestamp format.
+4. **Time-based Data**: Most tables use INTEGER timestamps in Unix timestamp format for efficient storage and querying.

-3. **Flexible Configuration**: The settings table supports various data types and categories for flexible configuration management.
+5. **Flexible Configuration**: The settings table supports various data types and categories for flexible configuration management.

-4. **Dashboard System**: The dashboards table is set up for a dashboard management system but currently contains no data.
+6. **Dashboard System**: The dashboards table is set up for a dashboard management system but currently contains no data.

-5. **Event Tracking**: The events table captures game events with flexible JSON data storage.
+7. **Event Tracking**: The events table captures game events with flexible JSON data storage.

+8. **Schema Evolution**: Database has evolved to V5 with significant improvements in monitoring and data normalization.

 ## Files Generated for Analysis